 - Find webinars, tutorials and other help at Helping Grant Applicants use the Grants Gateway.

-- Prequalification Documents and Questions contains all questions included in the prequalification process and explanations of documents that must be included in a prequalification application.https://grantsmanagement.ny.gov/system/files/documents/2018/10/prequal-documents-and-questions-10-02-2018_0.pdf
+- Prequalification Documents and Questions contains all questions included in the prequalification process and explanations of documents that must be included in a prequalification application.

 - Requirement for Not-for-Profit Corporations.
-All applicants must be registered with the Charities Bureau in order to pre-qualify to be eligible for any security grant.
-It is done by filing the form CHAR 410.
-As of Dec.
-1, 2018 this can only now be done on-line.
-If you are already registered, then make sure you have filed your most recent annual form CHAR500 and file any attachments online at Form990.org .
+All applicants must be registered with the NY Attorney General’s Charities Bureau in order to pre-qualify to be eligible for any security grant.
+Register online here.

 - See information below with specifics for Religious Corporations.